 Getting a ring resized shouldn’t take too long, nor should it be too complicated for your jeweler.

-That being said, the type of ring you want resized, the style, the metal and the complexity will all have an impact on the time it takes and what you can ultimately expect.
+That being said, the type of ring you want resizing, the style, the metal, and the complexity will all have an impact on the time it takes and what you can ultimately expect.

 If we can offer you any final last pieces of advice it would be to do your research and due diligence on your ring ahead of time.

 First, identify if a ring resize is possible, make sure you are committed to a resize for the long-term, and make sure you find a reputable jeweler who has a lot of experience and you can be confident in.

 Hey, I’m Allison – a bride-to-be and the chief editor here at Everlasting Occasion.
 Here I document all the knowledge and experience I have accumulated since researching for my wedding over two years ago.
 I try to answer those many questions couples have when planning their dream wedding.